-Be like water: Hong Kong protesters meander on the march
+Hong Kong police fire tear gas, water cannon to disperse protests

 The MTR subway suspended some services and shut station exits because of likely “public activities”.

-Police arrested a number of prominent pro-democracy activists on Friday, seeking to rein in a movement which started with anger over planned legislation allowing extraditions to mainland China and broadened into calls for democracy amid fears China is squeezing Hong Kong’s freedoms.
+Police arrested a number of prominent pro-democracy activists and three lawmakers on Friday, seeking to rein in a movement which started with anger over planned legislation allowing extraditions to mainland China.
+It soon broadened into calls for democracy amid fears China is squeezing Hong Kong’s freedoms.

 But the latest protests have no leaders.
 The slogan is “be like water”, meaning be flexible.
 Marchers on Saturday were marching here and there, wherever streets took them, communicating with different hand signals and chanting “stand with Hong Kong” and “fight for freedom”.

-Some said road blocks were forcing marchers to splinter.
+Some said roadblocks were forcing marchers to splinter.

 China denies the charge of meddling in Hong Kong, which it says is an internal affair.
 It has denounced the protests and warned of the damage to the economy.